Sometimes I think we all feel like Ron Wayne.

 The technology can be awe-inspiring… but some say it could eventually be deadly.
 Both Elon Musk and Stephen Hawking warn about the danger the technology could eventually pose for humanity, and we’ve seen some recent inklings of it outsmarting its human counterparts.

-In fact, Facebook recently had to shut down some of its AI because two of its AI programs started talking to each other… in a language only they understood.
+In fact, Alphabet recently had to shut down part of its Google Translate R&D program because two of its translator AIs started talking to each other… in a language only they understood.
 Apparently the AI decided English wasn’t efficient enough, so they developed their own shorthand.
-While Facebook wasn’t worried about the AI talking to each other and plotting to destroy the human race as we see in movies, there’s no doubt the technology is one that should be used with caution.
+While Alphabet wasn’t worried about the AI talking to each other and plotting to destroy the human race as we see in movies, there’s no doubt the technology is one that should be used with caution.

 The next big thing in tech is a little less scary than AI but has similar world-changing potential.